 - The Best Travel Shoes for Winter

 For this trip, I brought two bags.
 My suitcase was an IT 4 Wheel Carry-on Expandable.
 It’s 21” x 13.5” x 8.5” unexpanded, and my personal bag was a rather large Longchamp Pliage expandable bag.
+However, I’m told another reliable and popular carry-on is the Delsey Paris Helium for international travel (but I stuck to my IT).

 For day travel in Lisbon, I used my Baggallini crossbody, which I stuffed into my Longchamp bag for the flight.
 I was very lucky because TAP Airline was very lax about my personal bag.
 I was fully prepared to check the IT luggage at the gate if they insisted, but they didn’t!

 I also traveled with packing cubes in my bag.
 On the way there, I stuffed my jacket and vest in the packing cubes.
 On the way back, I used that space for gifts and wore the jacket and vest.
-We recommend these packing cubes – they’re ours!

 Here are more carry on suitcase options for travel!